PowerShell/PowerShell-RFC/1-Draft/RFC####-Domain-Specific-Language-Specifications.md

 C# `class` definition and then load it in to PowerShell as described above.
 This has the advantages of being simple, well-documented and easy to maintain.

+Since a PowerShell keyword must also have a semantic action, defined keywords must also implement the `IPSDslKeyword` interface, which specifies delegate properties for the keyword.
+Rather than being methods, these are specified as nullable delegates.
+However, since the keyword must have some action, if both are `null` this should be an error.

 Using the example above, we might define a schema in C# as follows:

 ```csharp